dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 <NewSLChanges />

-The dbt Semantic Layer, powered by MetricFlow, allows data teams to centrally define essential business metrics like `revenue`, `customer`, and `churn` in the modeling layer (your dbt project) for consistent self-service within downstream data tools like BI and metadata management solutions.
+The dbt Semantic Layer, powered by MetricFlow, allows data teams to centrally define critical business metrics like `revenue`, in the modeling layer (your dbt project) for consistent self-service within downstream data tools like BI and other data applications.
 The dbt Semantic Layer provides the flexibility to define metrics on top of your existing models and then query those metrics and models in your analysis tools of choice.
+It automatically handles joins across your data.

 The result?
 You have less duplicate coding for data teams and more consistency for data consumers.

-The dbt Semantic Layer has four main parts:
+The dbt Semantic Layer has the following major components:

-- Define your metrics in version-controlled dbt project code using MetricFlow
+- Use [MetricFlow](/docs/build/build-metrics-intro) to define and test your semantic models and metrics in version-controlled dbt project code
-- Import your metric definitions via the [Discovery API](/docs/dbt-cloud-apis/discovery-api)
-- Query your metric data using the [Semantic Layer API](/docs/use-dbt-semantic-layer/sl-api-overview) (JDBC driver, GraphQL API, and the Discovery API)
-- Explore and analyze your metrics in downstream tools
+- Use [dbt Semantic Layer interfaces] to explore and analyze these metrics in downstream tools

-ADD ARCHITECTURE IMAGE

 ### What makes the dbt Semantic Layer different?

 The dbt Semantic Layer reduces code duplication and inconsistency regarding your business metrics.
 By moving metric definitions out of the BI layer and into the modeling layer, data teams can feel confident that different business units are working from the same metric definitions, regardless of their tool of choice.
 If a metric definition changes in dbt, it’s refreshed everywhere it’s invoked and creates consistency across all applications.

-You can also use the dbt Semantic Layer to query models and use macros.
+To read more about why you need a universal Semantic Layer, see this [blog post](https://www.getdbt.com/blog/universal-semantic-layer/).

 ## Prerequisites